gobeyondidentity/har-sanitize/README.md

 ## Installation
 ### From Source
 No dependencies are needed.
-Simply download the main.go file.
+Simply clone the repo and compile the `cmd/main.go` file.

 ### Pre-Built Release
 Alternatively, you can download a pre-built release from the [Releases](https://github.com/nmelo/ok-to-send-this-har-to-okta/releases) page.
 Once downloaded, change permissions to executable and run: